Temerold/WhatsDisPic/README.md

 **What's Dis Pic - Desktop**

-This is a program that uses AI engine and ColorThiefing to get dominant color of the pictures and whats showing on the pictures.
+This is a program that uses an AI engine and ColorThiefing to get dominant color of the pictures and whats showing on the pictures.